MODM Clinical Trials Coordination

 – Work-study program

--Regulatory environment, preclinical dossier, clinical dossier - Essential ICH documents for conducting trials (before, during, and at the end of the trial).
+- Regulatory Environment, Preclinical Dossier, Clinical Dossier - Essential ICH documents for conducting clinical trials (before, during, and after the trial).

-- Introduction to Clinical Database Management, CDISC Standards.
+- Introduction to Clinical Database Management and CDISC Standards.

 - Project management, planning, and coordination in the conduct of international clinical trials